 Occurrence of at least one of the following: arrhythmic syncope, documented sustained ventricular tachycardia or ventricular fibrillation, sudden cardiac death or appropriate implantable cardiac defibrillator therapy

-Time frame: up to one year after the procedure
+Time frame: At least one year after the intervention

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.